Asymptotics of the principal eigenvalue of a linear elliptic operator with large advection

 Let $\Sigma$ be the local maxima set of $m$ in the sense of Definition \ref{def-1}(iii) and denote by $\lambda_1(\alpha)$ the unique principal eigenvalue of \eqref{eq:periodic}.
 Assume that $m$ has only finitely many critical points on $\{x=(x_1,x_2,\cdots,x_N)\in\mathbb{R}^N:\ x_i\in(0,2L_i),\ 1\leq i\leq N\}$.
 For any critical point $x_{0}$ of $m$ with $x_{0}\in\mathbb{R}^N\setminus\Sigma$, we further assume that either \textbf{(A3)}(i)-(a) or (i)-(b) holds.
 Then, by the similar analysis to prove Theorem \ref{degenerate}, we can conclude that

 This result is not covered by \cite{BHN2005} and gives an explicit limit, compared to \cite[Theorem 2.2]{BHN2005}. } \end{remark}

+The primary results of this paper reveal how boundary conditions significantly impact the asymptotic behavior of the principal eigenvalue in the context of large advection rates.

-Let us now comment on the proofs of the main results of this paper.
-Though our approach is in the spirit of \cite{CL2008}, several essential difficulties arise, which require delicate techniques to overcome.
-One of such difficulties is to determine whether the following energy functional
+Regarding the proofs of our main results, though our approach is inspired by \cite{CL2008}, we encounter several significant challenges that require us to develop some new techniques to overcome.
+One of such challenges is to determine whether the following energy functional

 is bounded or not for all large $\alpha$, where $w$ is the principal eigenfunction corresponding to $\lambda_1(\alpha)$ with $\int_\Omega w^2=1$ for all $\alpha\geq0$.
 When $\beta=0$, it is clear to see that \eqref{energy} is bounded from both above and below.
 This is one of the key points in \cite{CL2008} to derive Theorem \ref{theorem-N}.
 Nevertheless, such a property does not hold for a general boundary function $\beta$.